momiji15/yearntolearn/library_research_workshops/QGIS/Intro_to_QGIS_Vector_Data/part1.md

 ## Unit 1: Introduction to Vector Data
 ### Unit Objectives
-  1. Define Geographic Information Systems (GIS)
+  1. Define Geographic Information Systems (GIS).
-  2. Describe the two types of GIS data
+  2. Describe the two types of GIS data.
-  3. List three types of GIS vector data
+  3. List three types of GIS vector data.
-  4. Describe the structure of GIS data
+  4. Describe the structure of GIS data.

 ### Terms to know
 - Geographic Information Systems(GIS): A computer system that is used to capture, display, and analyze data that has a spatial reference on Earth.